This article may contain compensated links. Please read disclaimer for more info.

-A visit to the small cemetery to stop at the grave of Marc Chagall is also worthwhile and offers sweeping views all the way to back to the coast.
-Perfume lovers will also want to make a stop at Maison de Parfums Godet on Rue Grande which is picturesque and also a favorite of Henri Matisse’s muse.
+A visit to the small cemetery to stop at the grave of Marc Chagall is also worthwhile and offers sweeping views all the way back to the coast.
+Perfume lovers will also want to stop at Maison de Parfums Godet, on Rue Grande, which is picturesque and was a favorite of Henri Matisse’s muse.

 Château de la Napoule is one of the most beautiful castles in Southern France.
 It is an old medieval fortress located right by the sea in Mandelieu-la-Napoule.

 The first construction dates from 1387, built by the Counts of Villeneuve.
-Over the centuries, the château witnessed invasions, looting, wars, and revolutions, and it suffered numerous transformations.
+Over the centuries, the château witnessed invasions, looting, wars, and revolutions, suffering numerous transformations.

 Half bourgeois villa – half ruins, the château was bought in 1917 by the Clews, a couple of rich American artists.
 The Clews restored it and added sections in their own personal style, and they took special care of the surrounding gardens.